Microneedling at Home: Is It Safe?

 Explore Microneedling Treatment Options

-Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery in Beverly Hills is globally recognized for his expertise with facial plastic and reconstructive surgery and head and neck surgery.
-He can teach patients about microneedling and other facial rejuvenation procedures and help them determine the best course of action to improve their facial appearance.
+Dr. Azizzadeh is Chairman and Director of the CENTER for Advanced Facial Plastic Surgery in Beverly Hills.
+He is globally recognized for his expertise with facial plastic and reconstructive surgery and head and neck surgery.
+Dr. Azizzadeh can teach patients about microneedling and other facial rejuvenation procedures and help them determine the best course of action to improve their facial appearance.
 To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.